DigitKoodit/unix-mansion-adventure/README.md

 Room might contain sub directories and files.

-## How to play?

-**NOTE**: You will learn more and more as you progress.
-Don't stress if everything isn't clear when you start.
-There will be questions.
-Be sure to read tips from below.

-0. Download i.e. "clone" the repository to your computer somewhere under your `home` directory.\
-`git clone git@github.com:DigitKoodit/unix-mansion-adventure.git`

-> NOTE: if cloning doesn't work you might need to configure secure shell connection (SSH) to Github: [How to configure SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

-1. Hero's oldest and trusted friend `cat` will help along the adventure.
-Running `cat <filename>` will output the content of the file.
-2. Each directory will contain litle information about the current location and task at hand in a file `room.txt`.
-3. The file `task.txt` contains a `question` which you need to answer before proceeding to the next level
-4. Enter your answer to `unlock.sh` script on command line with double quotes: `./unlock.sh "my answer"`.
-NOTE: Run the command using your systems default user instead of `hero`.
-5. Find next room with a task.

 ## Hints and tips

 Use `cd <directory>` command to enter new directory e.g. `cd mansion`